Tuning without Peeking: Provable Generalization Bounds and Robust LLM Post-Training: Black-box Optimization Algorithms

 Furthermore, Nevergrad also includes some {\em ensemble approaches}. \\ {\bf \NgIohTuned} is a {\em wizard}.
 It chooses one algorithm from its portfolio of BBO algorithms, based on some characteristics of the problem, and following a hand-made rule.
 Portfolios and wizards have been first proposed for SAT solving~\citep{satzilla}, and later ported to black-box optimization~\citep{squirrel,ngoptmeuniertevc22}.\\ {\bf Bet-And-Run} algorithms, for budget $b$, consists in running $k$ algorithms with budget $\alpha b/k$, picking up the one reaching the best objective value and running it for the remaining $(1-\alpha)b$ budget; {\bf \Triple} is an instance of Bet-And-Run with $\alpha=0.5$ and three \OneFifth\ in parallel; with $\alpha=1$, {\bf \MultiDisc} runs three \Discrete\ in parallel and {\bf \BARD} runs DE and \DCMA{}.

 These algorithms were chosen because of their finite branching factor: \cref{bran} lists the branching factors of all cited algorithms.
-As noted in \cref{sec:bbosec}, the branching factor is 2 for all (1+1) algorithms.
+The branching factor is 2 for all (1+1) algorithms.
 The derivation of the other values is detailed in \cref{genbou}.